PRE PRODUCTION TIPS

 - Knowing how to play with and being comfortable with a click/metronome is also very important, especially if you are wanting that pro and tight modern day sound.
 Requires less editing, which can also save you money, unless you are a skilled drummer going for a more of an organic live approach with no click, which is okay too.

-- Knowing and understanding a little about microphone proximity and control is also important to know while recording.
+- Knowing and understanding a little about microphone proximity is important to know while recording, by keeping proper distance and control when your voice gets louder or more energetic in areas, and not to ever cup the mic.

 - Do not always rely on your mixer to use autotune on your vocals if necessary for major out of key or pitch issues.
 Always be prepared to give your best performance possible.